Mafeuz/Robotics/Hexapod_Kin_Optmized with Cblas/README.md

 # Possible Advances:

 * Use a Lapacke solver to solve the Newton Method Linear system instead of a separated Inversion and Multiplication.

-* Use ptr for the matrix definitions instead of redefine inside the while loop.